Macxzew/Waitgate/README.md

   </a>
 </p>

 > Waitgate is a fully self-hosted, secure reverse proxy tunnel, designed to expose any local service (HTTP, HTTPS, raw TCP, SSH, RDP, etc.) without ever directly exposing a public IP or port.
-All application data is encrypted client-side (AES-GCM) before being sent through the WebSocket tunnel (WS or WSS, HTTP or HTTPS).
+All application data is encrypted client-side (ChaCha20-Poly1305) before being sent through the WebSocket tunnel (WS or WSS, HTTP or HTTPS).
 Modern admin dashboard, only one port to open, security and simplicity first.

 <p align="center">
   <a href="https://waitgate.onrender.com/">